Attachment is a theory about danger and how we organize in the face of it

 |% of infants||70||15||15|

-Why is attachment theory important?
+Why is attachment theory so important in some court proceedings?

 There is clearly room for debate about how attachment should be measured and what implications this has for trying to support families in crisis.